jagrutimohapatra/TLabs_Assessment/README.md

 To run the code:
 1. Download the whole folder using the command:  git clone https://github.com/jagrutimohapatra/TLabs_Assessment.git
-2. Open terminal and navigate to the folder (give the path to where you have downloaded the folder with its files and stored in your local) for example you have cloned in the root folder and to navigate to the TLabs_Assessment file just use the command: cd TLabs_Assessment/
+2. Open terminal and navigate to the folder (give the path to where you have downloaded the folder with its files and stored in your local) for example you have cloned in the root folder and to navigate to the TLabs_Assessment folder just use the command: cd TLabs_Assessment/
 3. Check if all the files have been downloaded i.e., main.py, README.md and test_main.py
 4. Run the test file with the command : python test_main.py, you can see the tests have passed
 5. I have commented the print statements, to see how the propagation happens please make sure to uncomment the print statements